How to Reduce Radiation Exposure in AirPods 3rd and 4th Generations

 Scientifically-Backed Protection Solutions That Actually Work

-WaveBlock has positioned itself in the EMF protection market through patent claims and lab testing.
-Their "deflection" technology reduces radiation exposure, addressing the fundamental physics problem that has plagued sticker-based solutions.
+WaveBlock has positioned itself in the EMF protection market through patented technology and lab testing.
+Their EMF protection technology reduces radiation exposure without affecting device functionality.

 -

-Company-sponsored testing showing radiation reduction (specific percentages vary by product)
+FCC-accredited lab testing shows significant radiation reduction (specific percentages vary by product)

 -